VoIPshare/ESP32_ePaper_GoogleCalendar/README.md

 fontconvert Geologica-Bold.ttf 14 32 255 > Geologica_Bold14pt8b.h
 ```

+You should rename or copy my_secrets.h.rename to my_secrets.h

 > **Note:** The character range has been modified to include accented characters.

 ## 3D Print Notes